GrandLamas/packets/README.md

 server.getEventHandler().subscribe(ClientConnectEvent.class, (connectEvent) -> System.out.println("Connected client " + connectEvent.client().getAddress().toString()));
 ```
 Some events implement <code>Cancellable</code>.
 Some of these events can be cancelled using <code>Cancellable#behaviour#setCancelled</code>.
+In addition to that, all events are records.

 ### List of events
 **NetworkAdapter events**:<br>